CodeYourFuture/syllabus-archive/js-core-1/week-2/lesson.md

 - Assert: to determine whether something is `true` or not `true`, more precisely `false`
 - Duplicate: exact copies of something (e.g. two or more files, numbers, directory can be exactly the same)
 - Index: numbers that let you know an item's position inside an array
+- Element: another name for an item in an array
+- Iterate: to repeat some code multiple times, as we do when we use a loop
 - REPL: (Read-Eval-Print-Loop) an interactive way to execute code you write inside the console
 - Zero-based Index: an `array` starting at `0` and not at `1`